 How to Plant Peas

-Welcome to Homegrown/Homemade, a new video series from FineGardening.com and FineCooking.com.
-We’ll be following a gardener (Fine Gardening associate editor Danielle Sherry) and a cook (Fine Cooking Web producer Sarah Breckenridge) as they plant, maintain, harvest, store, and prepare garden vegetables.
-Peas are planted early in the season, so we’re beginning with peas.
+Welcome to Homegrown/Homemade, a video series from FineGardening.com.
+We’ll be following a gardener (Fine Gardening executive editor Danielle Sherry) and a cook (Sarah Breckenridge) as they plant, maintain, harvest, store, and prepare garden vegetables.
+If you’re new to vegetable gardening, you’ll find these videos very helpful.
+In this video, the topic is peas.

 Episode 1: How to Plant Peas